-In a product liability context, defendants not domiciled in Spain may be sued before the Spanish courts: (i) if the events leading to the product defect occurred in Spain; or (ii) if the damage occurred in Spain.
+Additionally, in product liability disputes, defendants not domiciled in Spain may be sued before the Spanish courts: (i) if the events leading to the product defect occurred in Spain; or (ii) if the damage occurred in Spain.
 In this regard, see the Judgment of the Court of Justice of the European Union, case C 45/13, of 16 January 2014, or the Judgment of the Spanish Supreme Court of 21 January 2019.